Skip to content ↓

 Schools may consider joining Mercia Learning Trust for a number of reasons.

-Firstly, as a multi-academy trust, the Trust can offer schools a range of resources, support and opportunities to help improve the quality of education they provide.
+Firstly, as a multi-academy trust, our trust can offer schools a range of resources, support and opportunities to help improve the quality of education they provide.
 This includes access to expertise in areas such as finance, governance and HR, as well as support with curriculum development and teaching practice.

-Secondly, the Trust has a strong commitment to collaboration and a focus on helping each individual student achieve their full potential, which can be beneficial for schools seeking to improve their educational outcomes.
+Secondly, our trust has a strong commitment to collaboration and a focus on helping each individual student achieve their full potential, which can be beneficial for schools seeking to improve their educational outcomes.

 Additionally, being part of a larger network of schools can provide opportunities for joint projects and initiatives, sharing of best practice, and greater leverage when negotiating with external partners.